 - Bathos: Evoked at the end of the first movie.
 The city is being destroyed by an evil god, yes, but it's in the form of a giant, smiling, sailor hat-wearing guy made of marshmallows.

 - Beautiful Condemned Building: Despite its numerous flaws, Ray falls in love with the old firehouse.

-- Blasphemous Boast: Averted (and lampshaded).Winston Zeddemore: When someone asks you if you're a god, YOU SAY YES!
+- Blasphemous Boast: Averted:Winston Zeddemore: When someone asks you if you're a god, YOU SAY, "YES!"

 - Bloody Horror: During the scene in the mayor's office where people are describing the weird events going on in New York City, one man says "The walls in the 53rd Precinct were bleeding."

-- Brick Joke: Ray has a rather underwhelming plan to catch the first ghost seen in the movie.Ray: Ready … GET HER!
+- Ray has a rather underwhelming plan to catch the first ghost seen in the movie, shouting simply, "Get her!"
+Venkman chastises him for it.
+In the end, when confronting Gozer, Venkman suddenly shouts, "Go get her, Ray!"

 - Captain Obvious:Ray Stantz: Hey, where do these stairs go?

 - Casting Gag: Michael Ensign, who plays the hotel manager, had previously been in the 1982 film adaptation of The Wall as...a hotel manager.
 Both movies even have their hotels eventually getting trashed by the protagonists.

 - Casual Danger Dialogue: Many of Egon's lines seem to fall between this and Understatement, often for comedic purposes.Egon: (In a calm voice) Sorry Venkman.
 I'm terrified beyond the capacity for rational thought.

 - Civilization Destroyer: Gozer's rampage would naturally decimate any remains of civilization.